jacre8/jkparse/README.md

 A JSON parser for shell scripts that utilizes the (associative) array capabilities of bash, ksh, zsh, and similar shells.
 Programmed in C.
 Uses the [json-c](https://github.com/json-c/json-c/wiki) library.

+The companion shell script library, libjkparse.sh, contains functions to help read, modify, and output JSON using this tool.

 Why another JSON parser?